scriptorron/service.rpm_sr/README.md

 - a monitored process is running.

 If one of these conditions is fulfilled the idle timer gets restarted again.
 Otherwise a countdown is shown on the screen, the next wake-up time is set and the HTPC shuts down.
 Default idle time is 20 minutes (when Kodi does nothing) or 4 hours (when Kodi plays a media).
-The default setup for the monitored ports is for ssh, rsync Samba and DLNA/UPnP.
+The default setup for the monitored ports is for tvheadend web interface, remote Kodi connection, ssh, rsync Samba and DLNA/UPnP.

 Examples for use cases are:
 - After watching TV or a video you go to bed.
 It does not matter if you stopped playing, the addon will shutdown the HTPC for you.